yoshitoG/hyakunin/README.md

 # hyakunin
-To help memorize all cards of "Hyakunin-Isshu"
+To help memorize all cards of "Hyakunin-Isshu".